Shmaltalk/CSCI2390-Final/README.md

 -   IDs are assigned automatically by an increment function, so retrieving items with ID greater than n will fetch items created after the item with ID n.

--   If you get `error 1449`, go into `chime.sql` and make sure the definer under each view is set to `'youruser'@'yourhost'`.
+-   If you get `error 1449`, go into `chimetest.sql` and make sure the definer under each view is set to `'youruser'@'yourhost'`.
--

 -   All timestamps are UTC

 ## Environment